gzalo/gzalo.com/content/articles/gps/index.en.md

 aliases: ["/gps_en/"]
 date: "2010-01-01"
 ---
-This information should work with any GPS module (it was tested with an [ET-332](http://www.globalsat.co.uk/product_pages/product_et332.htm)) that transmits data via a serial port using the NMEA protocol.
+This information should work with any GPS module that transmits data via a serial port using the NMEA protocol.

 The main output of GPS modules are many NMEA strings, at least 10 of them per second (separated by carriage return and line feed characters).
 The most interesting one for typical applications is the one that starts with `GPGGA`.
 For instance: `$GPGGA,182402.02,3436.5829,S,05825.7855,W,1,04,1.5,57,M,-34.0,M,,,*70`